abbiy/packer-ansible/docs/AWS_AMI_SETUP.md

 ## Create AWS access keys

-:thinking When creating an AWS AMI, an AWS access key is needed by Packer to access the account.
+:thinking: When creating an AWS AMI, an AWS access key is needed by Packer to access the account.
 This information is usually kept in `~/.aws/credentials` and is accessed by the Packer `amazon-ebs` builder.

 1. Create [Access keys for CLI, SDK, & API access](https://console.aws.amazon.com/iam/home?#/security_credentials).